carrvo/mindie-client/README.md

 towards this file or allow input that can result in this file being modified elsewhere.
 Access outside of this module poses a **SECURITY RISK** that can compromise your system.

+This file *can and should* be periodically cleared (empty contents) to help the integrity of your system (not grow exponentially in size).

 ## Setup

 1. Clone to `/usr/local/src/`